A CATECHISM OF THE MASS

 (b) Many material objects which are signs are used to represent Christ.
 These material things are called "symbols."
 For example, the most common symbol of Christ today is the Cross.

 Each time we see the Cross, we think of Christ and the Redemption He gained for us by His death on a Cross.
-So we call the Cross a symbol or a representation of Christ dying for
+So we call the Cross a symbol or a representation of Christ dying for our salvation.

 9. Why must the altar cloths be made only of linen?